 In addition to the trucking company, the manufacturer of the truck and its parts could be liable.
 Among the leading causes of tractor-trailer wrecks, for instance, are tire blowouts and wheel roll-offs.
 Faulty brakes also frequently contribute to trucking accidents.

-As a “Pathfinder for Injured People,” experienced attorney Steve Ray will go wherever the facts lead us in your truck accident case.
+As a “Pathfinder for Injured People,” experienced personal injury attorney Steve Ray will go wherever the facts lead us in your truck accident case.
 Our firm will thoroughly examine the evidence and consult with highly qualified experts who can identify who should be held responsible for your losses and the amount you deserve to recover.

 With a military background as a Marine Corps Judge and years of experience in courtrooms throughout Colorado, he has what it takes to take on trucking companies and their insurers on your behalf.
-We also serve clients in Wyoming, Nebraska and Oklahoma.
+We also serve clients in Wyoming, Nebraska, and Oklahoma.

 Get started right away.
 Contact us today.
 We will review your case free of charge.
 You will also pay nothing for our services unless we recover compensation for you.